 - The ‘surprise element’ is missing, in the bedroom and outside

-- Compromise doesn’t come easily and there’s a lack of concern for each other’s needs
+- Compromise doesn’t come easy and there’s a lack of concern for each other’s needs

 - Your friends can see that the relationship is going downhill

 - Blame-shifting harms your relationship on a regular basis

 - You both keep scores of each other’s mistakes, like it’s a Liverpool match

 12 Ways To Show Effort In A Relationship

 Commitment issues arise because at some point, spouses/partners stopped working on their connection.
 Just as Rome wasn’t built in a day, commitment requires constant work.
 Every little conversation counts, every little habit matters.
 All these little things accumulate over the years, serving as the foundation of unwavering commitment between partners.
 So, here are some ways to make your partner feel special:

 1. Effort in a relationship means showing affection